Private equity in Italy: market and regulatory overview

 See above, Common forms.

 The issuance and transfer of shares in a company are not themselves subject to any legal restrictions.
-However, the company's bye-laws or the shareholders' agreement generally give restrictions on the transfer of shares, such as tag-along, drag-along rights and similar provisions, which entitle the private equity fund to force the other shareholders (and give them the right) to sell their shares on exit.
+However, the company's bye-laws or the shareholders' agreement generally include restrictions on the transfer of shares, such as tag-along, drag-along rights and similar provisions, which entitle the fund to force the other shareholders (and give them the right) to sell their shares on exit.
 The management team is typically prohibited from transferring their shares until exit and is subject to good and bad leaver provisions under their service agreements.

-In the last few years, and particularly before the deterioration of market conditions, auctions have become fairly standard for buyouts of private companies.
+In the last few years auctions have become fairly standard for buyouts of private companies.
 Although there are no specific laws or rules governing auctions, these procedures generally follow a specific path.
 First, a limited number of potential buyers are contacted by the seller's financial advisers.
 After signing a non-disclosure agreement, interested buyers receive an information memorandum with information on the target company and its business.
 Buyers are then invited to submit indicative, non-binding offers, following which a limited number of them are invited to conduct due diligence (with documents normally posted in a virtual or physical data room) and attend management presentations.
 Vendor due diligence reports are fairly standard.
 Generally, during this phase, buyers receive a first draft of the purchase agreement prepared by seller's counsel.
 At the end of this phase buyers submit their bid, together with a mark-up of the purchase agreement and other related documents.
 One buyer is then selected to conduct final negotiations with the seller and finally sign the definitive agreement.

 Occasionally, businesses are sold in private transactions.
 This is much preferred by private equity houses because of the lack of competition and because of the higher level of information that they typically receive from sellers.
 Sellers have been willing to follow this path (instead of an auction) where there is a very committed buyer who could offer certainty of closing within a relatively short time frame.